adaltas/node-csv/readme.md

 Columns
 -------

 Columns names may be provided or discovered in the first line with the read options `columns`.
-If defined as an array, the order must match the input source.
+If defined as an array, the order must match the one of the input source.
 If set to `true`, the fields are expected to be present in the first line of the input source.

 You can define a different order and even different columns in the read options and in the write options.
 If the `columns` is not defined in the write options, it will default to the one present in the read options.